La Digue Island Lodge is a wide-stretched resort on the western coast of La Digue...

 - Set at the back of lovely gardens, the Yellow House is a canary-coloured, colonial clapboard house.
 Built in the early 1900s, and strikingly photogenic, it is now a Seychelles National Heritage Site and, though its single rooms are available to visitors, restrictions on renovations mean that they are extremely basic.
 We do not recommend them.

 - The 'standard' rooms at La Digue Island Lodge are in a low, single-storey, motel-style row, known as Le Petit Village.
 At the northern end of the resort, set back from the sea in the gardens behind the Plantation House, this small terrace of rooms offer good value, bijou accommodation.
-Pale tiles on floors, whitewashed ceilings and matching timber furnishings offer a reliable, if dinky and slightly dated, base.
-Down a small step at the back of the room, there is an all-white en suite with a bath, separate corner shower cubicle, toilet, bidet, sink and a wall-mounted hairdryer.
+Pale floor tiles, whitewashed ceilings and matching timber furnishings offer a reliable, if dinky and slightly dated, base.
+Down a small step at the back of the room is an all-white en suite with a bath, separate corner shower cubicle, toilet, bidet, sink and a wall-mounted hairdryer.
 Nothing is fancy, but if you are keen to have access to the resort's other facilities, notably the pool and beach, for a cheaper rate, then these small rooms are perfectly acceptable.

-Our ViewJudging by its location, its facilities and its publicity, La Digue Island Lodge should be fantastic – but, sadly, it just seems to miss the mark.
-Like much on the island, it is in something of a time warp, with fairly dated room decor and variable service.
-It's important to understand this before visiting – but provided that you can accept the lodge's limitations, then it does offer a good, reliable base, with reasonable accommodation and food, and immediate access to a stunning beach.
+Our viewJudging by its location, its facilities and its publicity, La Digue Island Lodge should be fantastic – but, sadly, it often seems to miss the mark.
+We were very pleased to see the changes and updates on our most recent visit but, like much on the island, parts of the lodge are still stuck in something of a time warp, and the service is somewhat variable too.
+Provided that you understand this before visiting, and can accept the lodge's limitations, it does offer a good, reliable base, with reasonable accommodation and food, and immediate access to a stunning beach.

-Directions: Transfers on arrival at the airport or jetty can be arranged by ox-cart or small painted bus.
+Directions: Transfers on arrival at the airport or jetty can be arranged by ox-cart or, more usual these days, taxi.

 Food & drink